🦞AI Clambake

 (iShares high-yield ETF)

 HYG is updated twice daily (noon & 5pm ET).
-CCC and HY spread are updated once at the end of the day.
-Last update: Jul 3, 6:10 PM ET.
+The CCC spread, HY spread, and Financial Stress Index update once at the end of each day.
+The Michael Burry dial changes only when his position does.
+Last update: Jul 28, 1:38 PM ET.

 Sources and methodology